Fiscal (Amares)

 Fiscal is a parish in Amares Municipality in the Braga District in Portugal.
 The population in 2011 was 718, in an area of 3.90 km².

 Fiscal is the birthplace of Portuguese singer António Ribeiro, mostly known as António Variações.
 Being homaged with a bust located in his birthplace of Fiscal and the name of a street in the city of Amares.
+Fiscal will be the future home of the next president of this village.
+Know as Orlando Coelho, the next president promisses natural gas and a bakery for the locals.